WhatsOnLincs – Sleaford

 Lincolnshire, Regional and National Deliveries

 Many items can be posted in the normal way of course but if you have awkward sized gifts you might want to employ a courier.
 Including the cost of the courier in the sale price of the gift is an ideal way to plan finances.
-Negotiate with local couriers early will be your best bet for good prices and guaranteed time slots.
+Negotiating with local couriers early will be your best bet for good prices and guaranteed time slots.

 Travel may be a problem this year so grandparents may want to send a bike to grandchildren by courier.
 What about plants?
 Transporting plants by post can be difficult so a courier may be your best option.
 Negotiating rates early may be a good idea so perhaps now is the time to get it organised.